vaibhavpandeyvpz/apkstudio/README.md

 APK Studio is a **cross-platform** IDE for reverse-engineering (decompiling/editing) & recompiling of android application binaries within a single user-interface.
-It features a modernuser-interface, with a code editor which support syntax highlighting for Android SMALI (*.smali) code files.
+It features a friendly IDE like layout, with a code editor which support syntax highlighting for Android SMALI (*.smali) code files.

 [![Build Status](https://travis-ci.org/vaibhavpandeyvpz/apkstudio.svg?branch=master)](https://travis-ci.org/vaibhavpandeyvpz/apkstudio)